dilipnitjsr/Telegram-Bot/README.md

 ### Add a Search Key
-Search Key is a search item which can be search by user using \textit{search} command in telegram app.
+Search Key is a search item which can be search by user using *search()* command in telegram app.
 Following code can insert a search item.

 ##### Code